-The Department of Agriculture, Conservation & Forestry (DACF) has allocated $2M in federal CARES Act funding for its Food Security Network Reimbursement Program.
+The Department of Agriculture, Conservation & Forestry (DACF) has allocated $2M in federal CARES Act funding for its Food Security Network Reimbursement Program, and was approved for extension into 2021.
 The program is offering up to $10,000 in reimbursements to food banks and pantries that have accrued new, unanticipated expenses while working to overcome food supply and distribution challenges caused by the COVID-19 public health emergency.

 This program is being administered by Catholic Charities Maine on behalf of DACF.